Bricks to Clicks: Chapter One Summary

 Also, the simple fact that Walmart was deploying cutting-edge KPI software meant that management from disparate parts of the organization (marketing, technology, buying, merchandising) were getting together in rooms to discuss key insights.
 As such: working with us in our early days increased the focus and collaborative abilities of the world’s largest omnichannel retailer.

 Content Analytics created a technology solution for a scalability problem that helped the hundreds of brands selling goods on large retailers (like Walmart) as well as specialty independent retailers (SIRs), a very quickly expanding area of our market.
-We built a comprehensive, end-to-end, content and product information management (PIM) system that gives all members of the retail ecosystem (brands, suppliers, and retailers) the real-time oversight they need to manage product content.
+We built a comprehensive, end to end content and product information management (PIM) system that gives all members of the eCommerce ecosystem (brands, suppliers, and retailers) the real-time oversight they need to manage product content.